-The Collection Development Policy is reviewed periodically by the Purdue University Fort Wayne Library Collection Development Committee.
-Any substantive changes in policy are submitted to the Information Services and Instruction Group, and then to the Library Management Team, before going to the Purdue University Fort Wayne Senate Library Subcommittee for approval.
+The Collection Development Policy is reviewed periodically by the library's Collection Development Committee.
+Any substantive changes in policy are submitted to the Information Services and Instruction Group, and then to the Library Management Team, before going to the Purdue University Fort Wayne Senate Information Subcommittee for approval.